linnykoleh/Spring/Notes.md

 	- It avoids triggering other parts of the configuration at that point of definition.
 	- They will never get intercepted by the container, not even within `@Configuration` classes.

+#### How BeanPostProcessor is different to a BeanFactoryPostProcessor?

+- Both `BeanPostProcessor` and `BeanFactoryPostProcessor` are interfaces that allow for definition of container extensions.
+- Both `BeanPostProcessor` and `BeanFactoryPostProcessor` instances operate only on beans and bean definitions respectively that are defined in the same Spring container.
+- Classes implementing either the `BeanPostProcessor` or the `BeanFactoryPostProcessor` interfaces **may also implement** the `Ordered` interface in order to allow for setting a priority of a post-processor; a lower order value will cause the post-processor to be invoked earlier.
+- When defining a `BeanPostProcessor` or a `BeanFactoryPostProcessor` using an `@Bean` annotated method, it is recommended that the method is **static**, in order for the post-processor to be instantiated early in the Spring context creation process.

 ## Initializing beans priority

 ```java